Wednesday, 27 November 2024

 The ACTING PRESIDENT (Jeff Bourman): Order!
 Ms Bath, without assistance from her own side.

 Melina BATH (Eastern Victoria) (16:25): I thank Ms Crozier for her interjections.
 They were actually very apposite to this very important discussion.
-Yes, I am actually one of the probably few people in this place who have –
+Yes, I am probably one of the few people in this place who have –

 Georgie Crozier: Marked exams.